- The 2014-15 "Plane Flu": a series of events that can only be summarized as "and in the next month another plane

 - New evidence has come to light that not all 800 babies were buried in the septic tank and that the circumstances of the burial on the site of the child home were more complex (most seemed to be famine and sickness), which has led news organizations like the Associated Press has denounced the incident as press exaggeration.
 An investigation committee has been appointed to clear this up, but arguably due to the media circus that erupted from this incident, whether exaggerated or not, this case still applies.

 - The September 2008 Chatsworth, California train collision.
-Basically, the vagueness of the initial 911 call sent only a single fire engine with a four-man crew to the area concerning a "possible physical rescue"note .
-When they arrived at the address from whence the call came did they notice the carnage and promptly requested five ambulances and triage, then they noticed the fire from spilt diesel fuel, and called for thirty fire trucks, and when it became clear the locomotive had been driven into the first passenger car by the force of the impact, dispatch was called for the last time and every heavy search-and-rescue unit in the city was summoned.
+Basically, the vagueness of the initial 911 call sent only a single fire engine with a four-man crew to the area concerning a "possible physical rescue" (which typically means "single car accident").
+Only when they got to the address of origin did they see the carnage, the fire from spilt diesel fuel, and that the locomotive had been driven into the first passenger car by the force of the collision, and they had to promptly upgrade to an "All hands" call, which summoned several dozen rescue engines as well as every search-and-rescue unit in Los Angeles.